crabisoft/git-pulse/README.md

 Roles are coarse on purpose — `admin` configures the install, `user` only reads what the public setting would otherwise open to everyone.
 Accounts are handed out from `Settings → Accounts`; there is no self-registration.
+What an account can do about *itself* is `My account`, behind its name in the topbar: its display name, and its password against the current one.
+Not its address and not its role — those are how an admin identifies it.

 **First run.** An install with no account at all offers to create the first admin, and only then: the bootstrap closes for good as soon as one exists.
 The